weltliteratur/blog/_posts/2019-12-05-dh-tools-used-in-research.markdown

 We know this because we did some counting.
 So let's explain:

-The longest-standing tool directory in the Digital Humanities, the Canadian portal [TAPoR](http://tapor.ca/home) lead by Geoffrey Rockwell, has around 1.500 DH tools in its database (including historic ones).
+The longest-standing tool directory in the Digital Humanities, the Canadian portal [TAPoR](http://tapor.ca/home) led by Geoffrey Rockwell, has around 1.500 DH tools in its database (including historic ones).
 We were wondering how this richness of means and utilities in our field is manifested in actual research work.
 To gain some first insights, we decided to extract the names of tools from TAPoR (which is easy thanks to their API) and match them with the proceedings of the largest and broadest event series in the Digital Humanities, ADHO's annual DH conferences.
-The proceedings from DH2015 to DH2019 are [freely available](https://github.com/ADHO/) (licensed under CC BY 4.0), so that was our chosen source:
+The proceedings from DH2015 to DH2019 are [freely available](https://github.com/ADHO/) (licensed under CC BY 4.0, thx to Fabio Ciotti for giving us early access to the DH2019 data), so that was our chosen source:

 * DH2015, Sydney
 * DH2016, Kraków